Is it possible to use AI to measure people's mental state?

 - Discipline (organized / careless)

 - Extroversion (energetic / reserved)

 - Neuroticism (nervous / confident)

-We decided to inquire about other personality models that could, perhaps, be effective.
-We came across only two alternatives widely accepted in the scientific and business world:
+Conducting more research, they came across two widely accepted alternatives in the scientific and business world:

 1. The Myers-Briggs Indicator (MBTI) that measures:

-- Preference for (sensory information / analysis and interretation)
+- Preference for sensory information or analysis and interpretation

-- When making decisions (what is logical and consistent / depends on the person and the context)
+- When making decisions: what is logical and consistent versus being dependent on the person and the context

-- Preference for (structure / new information and options)
+- Preference for structure or new information and options

 2. The DISC Model that measures: